pmbibe/ManagingK8SRancherDoc/README.md

-# Rancher Kubernetes Engine  RKE
+# Using Rancher for manaing k8s Cluster
-**Keywords:** Rancher, RKE, Prometheus, Grafana, Kubernetes
+**Keywords:** Rancher, Prometheus, Grafana, Kubernetes
 **Abstract:** In this paper, we just talk about how to manage Kubernetes by using Rancher, which is installed on a Single Node using Docker, its version 2.4.
 ## I.	Overview Rancher
 Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
 Built on Kubernetes, Rancher makes it easy for DevOps teams to test, deploy and manage their applications.